 Annual Committee Meetings Purpose: Assess research and professional development progress.
-Protocol: Students will meet with Thesis Committee.
-The Thesis Advisor should complete the Advisor Report before the meeting.
+Protocol: Students will meet with the Thesis Committee.
+Once the date is set, the student should update the BCBP Thesis Committee Meeting Calendar .
+The Chair will receive an online form of the Committee Meeting Report, to be completed at the meeting.
 Students should prepare a concise research presentation of 8 slides (approx. 15 minutes) to be given during the meeting.
 After the presentation, the Chair will open the meeting to questions (approx. 30 min).
 The Committee should meet with the student in the absence of the Thesis Advisor, and with the Thesis Advisor in the absence of the student (approx. 5-10 min each).
-The Chair of the Thesis Committee should complete the Committee Meeting Report with input from the Thesis Advisor and Committee Members.
+The Chair of the Thesis Committee should complete the Committee Meeting Report with input from the Thesis Advisor, Committee Members, and the Student.
 Recommended duration: 1 hour.
 At least one Committee Meeting should be held per academic year.